BenjaminBenitez-cmd/magenta-zebra-922bb/content/pages/blog/why-fonts-matter.md

 ---
 title: Build A Telegram Bot With Node JS
 excerpt: >-
-  I enjoy looking for new technologies to experiment with during my free time, last weekend I stumbled across IBM Watson.
-It has numerous interesting services, so I thought it would be nice to use it in a project.
   In this article, I will guide you through the entire process of building a speech-to-text Telegram bot.
 date: '2021-05-22'
 thumb_image: /images/alex-knight-2EJCSULRwC8-unsplash.jpg